-"Fund" means the Resilient Virginia Revolving Fund created by this article.
+"Fund" means the Resilient Virginia Revolving Fund.

 "Local government" means any county, city, town, municipal corporation, authority, district, commission, or political subdivision created by the General Assembly or pursuant to the Constitution or laws of the Commonwealth or any combination of any two or more of the foregoing.